ebinjosey/beginnerProjects/README.md

 ## 💡 Why this repo?

 I'm using this space to:
-- Practice and experiment with frontend development.
+- Practice and experiment with new languages.
 - Build confidence through small wins.
 - Document my progress publicly.